Mattia Evangelisti

-Mattia Evangelisti (born 8 may 1991) is an Italian footballer.
-He most recently played for Real Giulianova.
+Mattia Evangelisti (born 8 May 1991) is an ex Italian footballer and mister del Notaresco.

 Career

 Early career

 Nato a Roma, Regione lazio, Evangelisti joined Piedmontese club Torino in August 2007, from Abruzzo team Giulianova.
 After a season with Turin's Allievi Nazionali under-17 team Evangelisti left for Sambenedettese on loan.

 Vicenza

 In January 2009 the San Benedetto team purchased Evangelisti from Turin and re-sold 50% registration rights to Vicenza for €100,000.
 On the same day the San Benedetto side also sold Gianmarco Piccioni (€100,000), German Pomiro (€100,000) and Filippo Forò (€150,000) to Vicenza, while Stefano Pietribiasi (€150,000) and Marco Zentil (€150,000) moved to opposite direction.
 In June 2009 Sambenedettese sold the remain 50% registration rights of Evangelisti to the Veneto team for free and renewed the three other co-ownerships, except Zentil was given to San Benedetto from Vicenza for free.
 However, Sambenedettese soon bankrupted.
 Evangelisti only played 11 games for Vicenza's under-20 reserve team in 2009–10 Campionato Nazionale Primavera season.